clbs-io/cloudflare-tunnel-ingress-controller/README.md

 # Cloudflare Tunnel Ingress Controller

-As the name suggests, this a Kubernetes Ingress Controller that uses Cloudflare Tunnel to expose services to the internet.
-This controller is based on the [Kubernetes Ingress Controller for Cloudflare Argo Tunnel](https://github.com/cloudflare/cloudflare-ingress-controller) and community made project [STRRL / cloudflare-tunnel-ingress-controller](https://github.com/STRRL/cloudflare-tunnel-ingress-controller).
+As the name suggests, this is a Kubernetes Ingress Controller that uses Cloudflare Tunnel to expose services to the Internet.
+This controller is based on the [Kubernetes Ingress Controller for Cloudflare Argo Tunnel](https://github.com/cloudflare/cloudflare-ingress-controller) and the community made project [STRRL / cloudflare-tunnel-ingress-controller](https://github.com/STRRL/cloudflare-tunnel-ingress-controller).

 ## How it works

 ![How it works](assets/how-it-works.png)

-1. The Ingress Controller on startup creates a new Cloudflare Tunnel or uses existing one.
+1. The Ingress Controller creates a new Cloudflare Tunnel on startup or uses an existing one.
 2. The Ingress Controller watches for Ingress resources in the Kubernetes cluster.
 3. When a new Ingress resource is created, the Ingress Controller creates a new route in the Cloudflare Tunnel and creates a DNS CNAME record pointing to the Tunnel hostname.